-APA review by the RTB's APA review team.
+In the case of a BAPA, a CA analyst drafts a position paper based on the conclusion reached in the APA review by the RTB's APA review team.
 Face-to-face negotiations between the CA staff of the tax agencies of the countries concerned are generally held several times a year.
 In addition, CAs exchange views by telephone, fax, and other means.
 The CA staff and the APA review staff also exchange views based on the circumstances of the MAP to confirm material facts.

 When an APA agreement with terms the same as those of the original APA request is reached, the RTB's APA review team sends a notice of APA confirmation to the taxpayer.
 When an APA agreement with terms different from those of the original APA request is reached, the taxpayer is required to submit a modified APA request in accordance with the agreement.
-The RTB's APA review team then sends a notice of APA confirmation to the taxpayer.
+The RTB's APA review team then sends a notice of APA confirmation to the taxpayer.27

-(4) Review of Annual Compliance Report, etc.
+(4) Review of Annual Compliance Report etc.28

-After the APA confirmation notice is received, the taxpayer is required to submit, by the due date of its final tax return or by another designated date, the annual compliance report which explains whether or not the business results reported in the year's tax return accord with the agreement.
+After the APA confirmation notice is received, the taxpayer is required to submit, by the due date of its final tax return or by another designated date, the annual compliance report that explains whether or not the business results reported in the year's tax return accord with the agreement.
 The RTB's division in charge, if necessary, may request a further explanation from the taxpayer and also visit the taxpayer for review.
 In cases where income figures are lower than the figures agreed, they must be adjusted to the figures agreed in the amended tax return.
 Reviews of Annual Compliance Reports carried out by the RTB's division in charge correspond to tax examinations for corporation tax.
 Conversely, in cases where income figures are higher than the figures agreed, MAP negotiations must be held.
 The taxpayer must submit a MAP request and make a compensating adjustment (request for correction of tax return for downward adjustment) based on the new MAP agreement.